Forgive Them For They Suck K*k

 Forgive Them For They Suck K*k is the first live album by Punk rock band Fokofpolisiekar.
 It was recorded in 2012 during the band's performance at the Barnyard Theatre in the Cresta Mall, Johannesburg.
-The name of the DVD was chosen after Wynand Myburgh jokingly remarked that if a follow DVD was made to their 2009 documentary Forgive Them For They Know Not What They Do, it should be called Forgive Them For They Suck K*k; Myburgh elaborated by saying "We do not take ourselves too seriously in Fokofpolisiekar".
+The name of the DVD was chosen after Wynand Myburgh jokingly remarked that if a follow-up DVD was made to their 2009 documentary Forgive Them For They Know Not What They Do, it should be called Forgive Them For They Suck K*k; Myburgh elaborated by saying "We do not take ourselves too seriously in Fokofpolisiekar".